 Have you considered becoming a reality TV star?

-If you can spin them the story, such as Duck Dynasty, then you have a much better chance.
+If you can spin them a unique story, such as the people on Duck Dynasty, then you’ll have a much better chance.

 Here are a few shows you can apply for: